-Policy/Criteria
+Policy/Criteria-

-- I. It is the policy of Louisiana Healthcare Connections that endometrial ablation using an FDA approved device is medically necessary when all the following criteria are met: - A. One of the following indications: - 1.
-Menorrhagia unresponsive to at least 3three months of hormonal or medical therapy (unless contraindicated to such therapy); - 2.
-Abnormal uterine bleeding, including residual menstrual bleeding after at least six6 months of androgen therapy in a member/enrollee with a female reproductive system undergoing treatment for gender affirmation; - B. Cervical cytology or human.papillomavirus (HPV) testing and gynecological exam excludes significant cervical disease; - C. Endometrial sampling prior to the procedure has excluded malignancy or hyperplasia; - D. No structural anomalies, such as fibroids or polyps that require transmural surgery or represent a contraindication to an ablation procedure; - E. If anatomic or pathologic conditions exist that may result in a weakened myometrium, only a resectoscopic endometrial ablation is appropriate; - E.F.
-Thyroid disorders have been treated or ruled out - F.G.
-Does not have any of the following contraindications: - 1.
+- I. It is the policy of Louisiana Healthcare Connections that endometrial ablation using an FDA approved device is medically necessary when all the following criteria are met:- - A. One of the following indications: - 1.
+Menorrhagia unresponsive to at least three months of hormonal or medical therapy (unless contraindicated to such therapy);-24 - 2.
+Abnormal uterine bleeding, including residual menstrual bleeding after at least six months of androgen therapy in a member/enrollee with a female reproductive system undergoing treatment for gender affirmation;23 - B. Cervical cytology or human papillomavirus (HPV) testing and gynecological exam excludes significant cervical disease;-24 - C. Endometrial sampling prior to the procedure has excluded malignancy or hyperplasia;25 - D. No structural anomalies, such as fibroids greater than 3cm in diameter or polyps that require transmural surgery or represent a contraindication to an ablation procedure; - E. If anatomic or pathologic conditions exist that may result in a weakened myometrium, only a resectoscopic endometrial ablation is appropriate;7 - F. Thyroid disorders have been treated or ruled out; - G. Does not have any of the following contraindications: - 1.
 Premenopausal with future desire for fertility; - 2.
-Untreated disorders of hemostasis; - 3.
+Untreated disorders of hemostasis;7 - 3.
 Pregnancy at time of procedure; - 4.
-Intrauterine device at time of procedure; - 5.
-Active pelvic infection. - 6.
-Previous classical cesarean or other transmural surgery
+Intrauterine device at time of procedure;